Norman Cob: 2000 to today

 Today, Norman Cobs are mainly found in the departments of Manche, Calvados and Orne, which form the area where the breed was originally developed.
-The region of Saint-Lô, which ranks first in the production of Norman Cobs, represents 35 percent of new births.
-The Norman Cob is also present around the Haras de la Vendée (Stud at Vendée), which represents 25 percent of births, the Haras du Pin and in central Massif.
+The region of Saint-Lô, which ranks first in the production of Norman Cobs, represents 35 per cent of new births.
+The Norman Cob is also present around the Haras de la Vendée (Stud at Vendée), which represents 25 per cent of births, the Haras du Pin and in central Massif.
 In 2004, there were just over 600 French breeders of the Norman Cob, and in 2005, 914 Norman Cob mares were bred, with 65 stallions recorded as active in France.
 In recent years, the number of Norman Cobs has remained relatively stable.
 In 2011, there were 319 Norman Cob births in France, and numbers of annual births between 1992 and 2010 ranged between 385 and 585.

 Members of the breed are shown annually at the Paris International Agricultural Show.
 There are fairs held for the breed at Lessay and Gavray, in Manche.
 The National Stud at Saint-Lô remains involved in the maintenance and development of the breed, and organises the annual national competition for the breed.
 The stud also organises events at which to present the breed to the public, including the Normandy Horse Show.
 The Norman Cob is beginning to be exported to other countries, especially Belgium.
 In that country, some are bred pure, while others are crossed on the Ardennes to improve its gaits.
 Approximately 15 horses are exported annually, travelling to Belgium, Germany, Switzerland and Italy for leisure, logging and agricultural uses.